-The Council will support residential led mixed use development proposals that contribute to the regeneration of Yiewsley Town Centre.
+The Council will support development proposals that contribute to the regeneration of Yiewsley Town Centre.

-The Council will seek to secure the development of the site in accordance with the existing permission (Ref: 38058/APP/2013/1756). the Council supports the will secure development of this site subject to the following key development principles:
+The Council will seek to secure the development of the site in accordance with the existing permission The site should be developed in accordance with the broad parameters of the approved scheme, subject to site-specific constraints (Ref: 38058/APP/2013/1756).